skullydazed/old_qmk_configurator/README.md

 =========================

 The Web UI is a simple flask application.
-To get started you will need a local copy of Python (tested with 2.7, but should work on 2.6 as well) and you will need to install flask.
+To get started you will need a local copy of Python 3 (tested with 3.5.2, but should work on 3.4 as well) and you will need to install flask.
 If you're not sure, you probably have python installed already, and can install the dependencies with:

-    $ sudo easy_install flask
+    $ sudo pip3 install -r requirements.txt
-    $ sude easy_install hashids

-If that fails you will need to install python.
+If that fails you will need to install python 3.

 Checking out qmk_firmware
 -------------------------